shashank1227/shashank-portfolio/README.md

 - Sections for About, Experience, Projects, Certifications, and Contact
 - Contact form with social media links
 - Optimized performance and accessibility
+- Project carousel using React Slick
+- Downloadable resume in PDF format

 ## Tech Stack